 Miss Angelou’s theme was “You have already been paid for.”
 Aiming initially at African American students, she reminded us of the horrors of the Middle Passage, of slavery, post-slavery, Civil Rights, of sacrifices unto death, but soon she expanded “You have already been paid for” to us all.
 For one thing, those black people could be seen to have sacrificed for all Americans, and white immigrants, too, had undergone their trials.
 How are you going to act, how much will you demand of yourself, how high will you set your sights because you have already been paid for?
 I broke from the spell of her eloquence and her challenge long enough to signal somewhere up to the dark reaches of the balcony, then left the stage for a moment to greet our surprise guest in the Green Room.

 What I found was Oprah and another woman I now know was Gayle King, perhaps Oprah’s closest friend.
-They were beautiful with long shiney legs and, for Oprah, stunning, electric eyes—green, I think.
-They were also a bit scolding, irritated, probably because I had broken them away from Miss Angelou’s spell, the ending crescendo of her performance.
+They were beautiful, with long shiney legs and, for Oprah, stunning, electric eyes—green, I think.
+They were also a bit scolding, irritated, understandably, probably because I had broken them away from Miss Angelou’s spell, the ending crescendo of her performance.
 I turned away timidly, rushing back on stage to thank Miss Angelou and to announce that she would return in 15 minutes to greet well-wishers and autograph books.

 We returned to the Green Room, and Miss Angelou, immediately sensing tension in the air, said to Oprah, “Daughter, don’t be harsh to this man.
 He was only doing what he thought necessary.”
 Suddenly, warmth flooded everyone’s demeanor.
-I am father to many sons, so someone, just days before, had given me a VHS tape they had recorded of an Oprah show on fathers and sons.
+I am father to many sons, so by chance someone, just days before, had given me a VHS tape they had recorded of an Oprah show on fathers and sons.
 “I thought it was a remarkable segment,” I said, honestly, but also knowing it was one of the few I had ever seen.
 “Thank you,” Oprah said, “I thought it was one of the finest things we’d ever done.”
 Internally, I exhaled a long sigh of relief.
 I felt sweat break out on my forehead.
 Saved, again, from looking like a total idiot in front of an icon I barely knew of back then.
 It wasn’t quite as bad as a few years earlier when I had had to keep the famous director Frank Capra company and had never heard of him or even one of his landmark films.
 (You can read that story HERE because I seem to revel in revealing my ignorance.)